Last Updated on July 5, 2026 by Daniel Globe

 Conclusion

 Triple Falls gives you a rewarding stop in the Buffalo River area, with a short hike, scenic water, and a trail that feels like a hidden gem.
-If you time your visit right, you can catch the falls at their best and enjoy the quiet around you.
-Pack good shoes, watch the road conditions, and bring your camera.
+If you time your visit right after rain, you can catch all three cascades at their fullest and enjoy the quiet around you.
+Pack good shoes, watch the road conditions, leave pets at home, and bring your camera.
 Once you’ve seen Triple Falls, you’ll understand why this spot sticks in your mind like a postcard.